 Design & Technology

-The documents below outline Grove Road’s approach to teaching Design and Technology through a thematic approach which is underpinned by National Curriculum.
+The documents below outline Grove Road’s approach to teaching Design and Technology which is underpinned by the National Curriculum.

 Design and technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.

 Our Design and Technology Curriculum aims to inspire and encourage children to learn to use their creativity and imagination.
 We encourage children to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We believe that high quality, ambitious D&T lessons, will encourage children to think independently and develop creative and technical understanding.
 We aim to provide a broad and balanced D&T curriculum which provides children with opportunities to research, investigate, develop their ideas, make a product and evaluate their work, building on skills developed in previous years.
 We aim for all children to leave Grove road to become innovators and risk-takers to prepare them for opportunities and experiences in later life.